 The broccoli flavor cooks into the pasta.
 The broccoli becomes incredibly tender, breaking it up so it covers the pasta and you get to enjoy it in every last bite!

 Ingredients and Substitutions

 - Broccoli – While fresh always has the best flavor, you can use frozen.
 I use 12 ounces, but the more, the merrier!

-- Pasta – I like using a short noodle for this dish, but you can use your favorite noodle.
+- Pasta – I like using a short noodle for this dish, but you can use your favorite.
 You can substitute with homemade egg noodles or gluten free if you prefer.
 In these images, we used strozzapreti pasta.

-- Olive Oil – Extra Virgin or regular, it adds flavor and coats the noodles to make a delicious broccoli sauce.
+- Olive Oil – Extra Virgin Olive Oil is always my preference, as it adds flavor and coats the noodles to make a delicious broccoli sauce.

-- Red Pepper – Red pepper flakes add a hint of colorful and robust flavor to this simple dish.
+- Red Peppere Flakes – These add a hint of colorful and robust flavor to this simple dish.

-- Parmesan – Completely optional, but you can garnish with fresh grated parmesan, pecorino or asiago, whatever you have on hand.
+- Parmesan – optional, but you can garnish with fresh grated parmesan, pecorino or asiago, whatever you have on hand.
 Gruyere and mozzarella also work well.
-You can even use pre-grated in a pinch.
+Learn how to grate cheese here.

 - Add more veggies – You can add cauliflower, carrots, mushrooms and more.
 Other options include sweet onions, asparagus and zucchini.

 - Add protein – this pairs really well with my juicy baked chicken breast which is equally quick and easy to make.
 Cooked Italian sausage, bacon, or guanicale also work well.

 - Substitute with rice or gnocchi – not a fan of traditional pasta?
 These flavors also work well with rice and gnocchi.

 How to Make Broccoli Pasta